larstvei/Focus/README.md

 Enable the `focus-mode` with <kbd> M-x focus-mode </kbd>.

-Also, `focus-read-only-mode` is provided, which is optimized for continuous reading.
+Also, `focus-read-only-mode` is provided, which is a mode optimized for continuous reading.
 It inhibits change in the buffer, hides the cursor and provides bindings for moving between *things* (defined in [Thing At Point](http://emacswiki.org/emacs/ThingAtPoint).
 One can toggle `focus-read-only-mode` with <kbd> M-x focus-read-only-mode </kbd> or <kbd> C-c C-q </kbd> if `focus-mode` is enabled.

-Some bindings are provided for simple navigation and exiting `focus-read-only-mode`.
+Some bindings for simple navigation and exiting `focus-read-only-mode` are provided.

 Keybinding         | Description
 -------------------|----------------------------